tupelobound/random-quote-machine/README.md

 Main focus of certificate is interacting with APIs and using libraries such as JQuery and React.

-This project brief was to fulfill the following user stories:
+This project brief was to fulfill the following user stories.
+Over time, I've adapted the project and renamed some element ids, retaining functionality.

 1. I can see a wrapper element with a corresponding id="quote-box".
 2. Within #quote-box, I can see an element with a corresponding id="text".